 Welcome to the fishing location guide for Lake Wendouree.
-This large lake is roughly 90 minutes drive from Melbourne and located in the heart of Ballarat is a man made shallow wetlands spanning 220 hectares.
+This large lake is roughly 90 minutes drive from Melbourne and located in the heart of Ballarat.
+Its a shallow man-made wetland spanning 220 hectares.
 This large and vibrant fishing location is stocked regularly with Trout.
 Its a popular spot for rowing and too has become a very popular fishing destination in recent years for lure fishing, fly fishing and bait fishing.
-It however can be a very challenging place to fish but does provide high rewards and trophy size fish.
-It’s surrounded by Botanical gardens, vibrant bird life, Children’s playgrounds, walking tracks, Sporting clubs and situated close to Ballarat town and show grounds.
-Its open to land based anglers, kayakers and boats.
+It, however, can be a very challenging place to fish but does provide high rewards and trophy size fish.
+It’s surrounded by Botanical gardens, vibrant birdlife, Children’s playgrounds, walking tracks, Sporting clubs and situated close to Ballarat town and show grounds.
+It’s open to land-based anglers, kayakers and boats.

-This is a terrific location for kids.
+Lake Wendouree is a terrific destination for the family.
 There is plenty of space for them to run around and walking tracks around the lake.
 There is a large wooden adventure playground for the kids.
-Then there are the beautifully maintained royal botanic gardens across the road are fantastic for the kids.
+Then there are the beautifully maintained royal botanic gardens across the road from the lake.
 You can mix up the fishing with a play on the adventure Park and stroll around the walking tracks.
 There are also plenty of swans and ducks to look at.
 There are facilities onsite and you’re close to town.

-Be weary of rowers who will get on the front foot to claim their part of the lake.
+Be wary of rowers who will get on the front foot to claim their part of the lake.
 It can also get very cool in winter.
-Its a popular spot if you’re fishing just be very weary when casting to look and make sure no one is walking near you.
-Also try and keep your lines away from the abundance of swans and ducks in the water.
+It’s a popular spot if you’re fishing just be very wary when casting to look and make sure no one is walking near you.
+Also, try and keep your lines away from the abundance of swans and ducks in the water.
 No fishing with waders.
 Always carry your Victorian fishing license.
 FishingMad encourages ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.